An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

 \subsection{Advecting arbitrary scalar fields}

-The method outlined above may also be applied to the simpler case of scalar, rather than vector-valued quantities.
-Given such a scalar quantity $Q(\rho,\phi,z)$, its distorted counterpart is just $Q\big( a(\rho,z), \phi, \betaren(\rho,z)\big)$, with the dependence of $(a,\betaren)$ on $(\rho,z)$ again given by Equations~(\ref{eq:rel_a-Psi}) and (\ref{eq:beta_ren}).
-A sample visualization using spheres, cylinders aligned with either the $x$- and $y$-direction, and cubes centered on Cartesian coordinates $(x_\mathrm{c}, y_\mathrm{c}, z_\mathrm{c})$ is shown in Figure~\ref{fig:deform_scalar}.
-Note that, due to the incompressibility of the underlying flow field, the total volume of all shapes depicted here is conserved at any time.
-(This would no longer be the case for the compressible flow discussed in Section~\ref{sec:compressible}, which has $\nabla \cdot \vec{u}\com \ne 0$.)
-In the aforementioned application, the initially spherical blobs might, for instance, stand in for dust clouds or regions of enhanced or decreased temperature in the stellar wind.
+The method outlined in Section~\ref{sec:general_b} may also be applied to the simpler case of scalar rather than vector fields.
+Given an undistorted scalar quantity $Q_0(\rho,\phi,z)$, its distorted counterpart simply reads

+where $a(\rho,z)$ and $\betaren(\rho,z)$ are again provided by Equations~(\ref{eq:rel_a-Psi}) and (\ref{eq:beta_ren}).
+A sample visualization using spheres, cylinders with their axes of symmetry aligned with either the $x$- and $y$-direction, and cubes is shown in Figure~\ref{fig:deform_scalar}.
+It is interesting to note that, due to the incompressibility of the underlying flow field, the total volume of all advected objects depicted in the figure is conserved at any time.
+(This would no longer be the case for the compressible flow discussed in Section~\ref{sec:compressible}, for which $\nabla \cdot \vec{u}\,\com \ne 0$.)
+The shapes used in this example might, for instance, stand in for dust clouds or regions of enhanced or decreased temperature in a stellar wind.

-We call attention to the fact that the extension to arbitrary base fields only became possible through the renormalization of the second Euler potential, which is now directly associated with finite travel times. \\
+We call attention to the fact that the extension to magnetic and scalar fields with arbitrary spatial dependence only became possible through the renormalization of the second Euler potential, which is now directly associated with finite travel times. \\